L3AK-TEAM/ctf-writeups/web/Cookies/readme.md

 1. `You can leverage a variety of tools, such as Burp Suite, to intercept the request.`

+Next we need to send the Request to Intruder.
 To do this, right-click on the request you want to send to Intruder in the "Proxy" tab and select "Send to Intruder" or press CTRL+I.

 ![file command](Solution.png)